MixinNetwork/mvm.dev/src/reference/core.md

 is an open source protocol with multi-signature escrow nodes.
 The owners can choose some trusted nodes to implement and run this program.

-## Quorum Network
+## MVM

-An EVM compatible POS network managed by multiple nodes, deployed with MVM.
+An EVM compatible POS network managed by multiple nodes.
-You can connect to Quorum [follow instructions](/quorum/join.html)
+You can connect to MVM [follow instructions](/quorum/join.html)

 ## PID